 There are more options available if you are using a single stroller.
 You could choose anything an umbrella stroller, a lightweight option or a full feature, full size single stroller.
 Keep in mind that umbrella strollers are not appropriate for younger babies and leave a child less protected to the elements and the surrounding crowds.
 On the plus side, they are easier to collapse.
 Full size strollers come in a variety of sizes and styles.
 Lightweight strollers have some of the features of a full size stroller but are lighter and more compact in style.
 The UPPABaby G-lite stroller (shown above), with five point harness, light frame and additional rain cover, looks promising.
 Keep in mind that three point harnesses should not be used with children younger than six months.
 Smaller children or children with weaker upper body control might need to be older than six months before they can use a three point harness.

 If you need to use a double stroller for twins or two young children who are close in age, the choices are more limited.
-Most full size, side-by-side double strollers hover at the 30 inch width mark or wider.
+Most full size, side-by-side double strollers hover at the 30 inch width mark, although it is possible to find a double stroller that is closer to 25″.
 Even the lightweight side by side strollers are, inevitably, wider than the 60 centimetres/24 inches allowed.

 Tandem strollers such as the Kolcraft Contours Options Tandem Plus look promising as they fit – give or take an inch – within the allowed dimensions.
 Although tandem strollers are less desired by some parents and care givers because it can be more difficult to maneuver a longer stroller rather than a side-by-side that is wider and shallower.